Isha139/My-Daily-Code-Challenge/README.md

 # mistyped day 6 as day 7 during commit.
 # Day 7
 # Q9.
 You are given an integer ‘n’.Print “Coding Ninjas ” ‘n’ times, without using a loop.
+# Q10.
+You are given an integer ‘n’.Your task is to return an array containing integers from ‘n’ to ‘1’ (in decreasing order) without using loops.